-This guide is for people with disabilities who are asked to complete an online test and may be unsure if they need help to access it.
+This guide is for people with disabilities who are asked to complete a online test from Civil Service Jobs and may be unsure if they need help to access it.

 Most people who have a disability are able to complete online tests without needing any help.
 This is not the case for everyone, though.

-In the following sections we show you how to ask for help and give examples of the types of adjustments that are available.
+In the following sections, we show you how to ask for help and give examples of the types of adjustments that are available.
+You can also watch this video on requesting a reasonable adjustment for the Civil Service online tests

 To be considered for a reasonable adjustment, you must be disabled according to the definitions of the Equality Act 2010.
 The Act considers you disabled if you have a physical or mental impairment with a substantial, long term negative effect on your ability to do normal daily activities.